DanielGongora28/DanielGongora28/README.md

 ## 💁‍♂️  About me
 - 👨‍🎓 I am an Industrial Engineer
-- 🖥️ I am interested in Data Science, Data Engineering, Computer Vision, AI and Business Inteligence.
+- 🖥️ I am interested in Data Science, Data Engineering, Computer Vision, AI, Business Inteligence, and Project Management focus on Agile.
-- 🏫 I’m currently waiting my graduation date: `Industrial Engineer` at Antioquia University
 - 👀 Always looking forward to learn new `technologies and data applications in business world`
 - 📍 Colombia